huaihong1986/MyControlApp/README.md

-There is  an application to show how some basic functions work.
+There is  an application to show how some basic functions of android work.
 Mostly it is used by myself.